Table of Contents

 - Communication loss

-- Replacement A2L sensors come programmed at Modbus address 50 by the supplier.
+- Replacement A2L sensors are supplied pre-programmed at Modbus address 50.

 - Refrigerant Leak Sensor Communication Status Sensor A